Quaerite et invenietis — "Seek and you will find"

 not practical to fly over as part of aerial surveys.

-And here's some great BUZZZZZ.
-After almost two decades of the media's relentless "bee colony collapse" coverage, a gold-standard source reveals something remarkable—there's been a stunning boom in the population of the industrious little honeybees (Apis mellifera and Apis cerana).
+source reveals something remarkable—there's been a stunning boom in the population of the industrious little honeybees (Apis mellifera and Apis cerana).
 The numbers from the 'Census of Agriculture' shows that America’s honeybee population has rocketed to an all-time high.
 The U.S. has added almost a million bee

 colonies, and we now have 3.8 million, the census shows.
 Since 2007,